Sexism in Bachata

 3. Returning to the Roots: Why Tradition Matters

-Aside from the critique already mentioned, I began to miss the cultural aspects and characteristics of Bachata from the Dominican Republic - the very reason I had originally started dancing Bachata back in 2015.
+Aside from the critique already mentioned, I began to miss the cultural characteristics of Bachata from the Dominican Republic - the very reason I had originally started dancing Bachata back in 2015.
 I found myself wondering what had happened to both me and the community in the meantime.
-Since I had started with Bachata hardly anyone wanted to dance the Traditional Bachata style.
-There were almost no classes teaching this style in Germany, even though more and more people were learning and teaching Bachata in general.
-On the one hand, this growing popularity was a positive development.
-At the same time, I felt increasingly responsible for passing on cultural context to my students - knowledge about history, roots, and traditions.
-I had always done this to a certain extent, but I had mainly practiced Modern and Sensual styles myself.
-I was not an expert in Traditional Bachata.
+Since I had started dancing Bachata hardly anyone had wanted to dance the "Traditional" Bachata style.
+Back then, there were almost no classes teaching this style in Germany, even though more and more people were learning and teaching "Bachata".
+"Bachata" was a term used to refer to Modern Bachata or Sensual Bachata style in Germany.
+Most dancers didn't know what Bachata really was.
+On the one hand, the growing popularity of "Bachata" was a positive development - it gave dancers an alternative to Salsa.
+On the other hand, I felt increasingly responsible for passing on cultural context to my students - knowledge about history, roots, and traditions.
+I had always done this to a certain extent, especially verbally, but I had mainly practiced Modern and Sensual style myself.
+I was not an expert in "Traditional" Bachata.
 So I asked myself: what now?

-I began taking many classes and workshops to broaden my own perspective and to reconnect with my “first Bachata love.”
+I began taking many classes and workshops to broaden my own perspective and to reconnect with my “Dominican love” from 2015 - Bachata.
 I hoped that deeper cultural knowledge would ultimately lead to a better understanding of both the dance and the music.
-This is why I started to focus more on Traditional Bachata - or, as Dominicans simply call it, Bachata.
-(I use the terms “Traditional” or “Dominican” simply to avoid confusion, since in Germany the word "Bachata" is often associated primarily with Modern or Sensual styles.)
+This is why I started to focus more on "Traditional" Bachata - or, as Dominicans simply call it, Bachata.
+I use the term “Traditional” or “Dominican” simply to avoid confusion, since in Germany the word "Bachata" is still primarily associated with Modern or Sensual styles.

 From Reflection to Responsibility